 E-3 Visa Senior Litigation Counsel Jobs

-Senior Litigation Counsel roles at U.S. law firms and corporate legal departments qualify as E-3 specialty occupations, making Australian-qualified litigators strong candidates for visa sponsorship.
+Senior Litigation Counsel roles at U.S. law firms and corporate legal departments qualify as E-3 visa specialty occupations, making Australian-qualified litigators strong candidates for visa sponsorship.
 The E-3 has no lottery and no annual cap, so your application competes on merit, not chance.
 Most employers file the Labor Condition Application within days of extending an offer.

-See All Senior Litigation Counsel JobsOverview
+Find E-3 Visa Senior Litigation Counsel JobsOverview

-Showing 5 of 13+ Senior Litigation Counsel jobs
+Showing 5 of 11+ Senior Litigation Counsel jobs

-See all 13+ Senior Litigation Counsel jobs
+See all Senior Litigation Counsel Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Senior Litigation Counsel roles.